veerendranadhkoppula/E-Commerce-React-Website/README.md

-Created a simple e-commerce website with product listings, a shopping cart, and a checkout process.
+developed a simple e-commerce website with product listings, a shopping cart, and a checkout process.
 Features: State management (Redux or Context API), user authentication, routing, API for product data